mozilla/mortar-game-stub/README.md

-# A Blank Template for Open Web Apps
+# A Simple Web Game

-The is a minimal template that has a little HTML, CSS, and js to help you start writing an Open Web App.
+The is a small template that comes with a working game where you can move the player around.
+Use this to start your game!

+This is part of the [mortar](https://github.com/mozilla/mortar/) template collection for building Open Web Apps.

 # Usage